rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-registries.md

 [Screenshot of the ClusterRepo YAML]<!-- Engineers - Can we get this screenshot?
 Thank you! -->

-## View Helm Charts in OCI Registries
+## View Helm Charts in OCI-Based Helm Chart Repositories

-To view Helm charts in the OCI registry after it achieves an `Active` state:
+To view Helm charts in the OCI-based Helm chart repository after it achieves an `Active` state:

 1. Click **☰**.
 Under **Explore Cluster** in the left navigation menu, select a cluster.
 1. Click **Apps > Charts**.
-1. Select the OCI repository from the dropdown.
+1. Select the OCI-based Helm chart repository from the dropdown.

-## Refresh an OCI Registry
+## Refresh an OCI-Based Helm Chart Registry

-Rancher automatically refreshes the OCI registry every 6 hours.
+Rancher automatically refreshes the OCI-based Helm chart repository every 6 hours.

-If you need to update immediately, you can perform a manual refresh:
+If you need to update immediately, you can [perform a manual refresh](../helm-charts-in-rancher/helm-charts-in-rancher.md#refresh-chart-repositories).

+## Update a OCI-Based Helm Chart Repository Configuration

 1. Click **☰ > Cluster Management**.
 1. Find the name of the cluster whose repositories you want to access.
 Click **Explore** at the end of the cluster's row.
 1. In the left navigation bar, select **Apps > Repositories**.
-1. Select the row associated with the OCI registry, and click **Refresh**.

-## Update OCI Registry Configuration

-1. Click **☰ > Cluster Management**.
-1. Find the name of the cluster whose repositories you want to access.
-Click **Explore** at the end of the cluster's row.
-1. In the left navigation bar, select **Apps > Repositories**.
-1. Find the row associated with the OCI registry, and click **⋮**.
+1. Find the row associated with the OCI-based Helm chart repository, and click **⋮**.
 1. From the submenu, select **Edit Config**.

-## Delete an OCI Registry
+## Delete an OCI-Based Helm Chart Repository

 1. Click **☰ > Cluster Management**.
 1. Find the name of the cluster whose repositories you want to access.
 Click **Explore** at the end of the cluster's row.
 1. In the left navigation bar, select **Apps > Repositories**.
-1. Select the row associated with the OCI registry, and click **Delete**.
+1. Select the row associated with the OCI-based Helm chart repository, and click **Delete**.

-## Limitations of OCI-based Helm Chart Registries in Rancher
+## Size Limitations of OCI-Based Helm Chart Repositories in Rancher

-Due to security concerns, there are limitations on how large of a Helm chart you can deploy through an OCI-based registry, and how much metadata you can use to describe the Helm charts within a single OCI endpoint.
+Due to security concerns, there are limitations on how large of a Helm chart you can deploy through an OCI-based repository, and how much metadata you can use to describe the Helm charts within a single OCI endpoint.

 Rancher can deploy OCI Helm charts up to 20 MB in size.

-The metadata field in index.yaml can store up to 30 MB of information about the Helm charts within an OCI-based registry.
+## Rate Limiting of OCI-Based Helm Chart Repositories

+Different OCI registries implement rate limiting in different ways.

+Most servers return a `Retry-After` header, indicating how long to wait before rate-limiting is lifted.

+Dockerhub returns a `429` status code when it completes all allocated requests.
+It also returns a `RateLimit-Remaining` header which describes the rate limiting policy.

+Rancher currently checks for the `Retry-After` header.
+It also handles Dockerhub-style responses and automatically waits before making a new request.
+When handling Dockerhub-style responses, Rancher ignores `ExponentialBackOff` values.

+If you have a OCI-based Helm chart repository which doesn't implement the `Retry-After` header, or which behaves differently than Dockerhub, provide your response values with the `ExponentialBackOff` field.

+For example, if you have an OCI-based Helm chart repository that doesn't send a HTTP header, but you know that it allows 50 requests in 24 hours, you can provide a `MinWait` value of 86400 seconds, a `MaxWait` of 90000 seconds, and a `Maxretry` of `1`. <!-- I'm not sure what these two sentences from the draft mean? --> This would allow adding the Helm repository complete but it would take 24 hours if Rancher gets rate limited.
+There is no user intervention needed here.<!-- end -->

 ## Troubleshooting OCI-based Helm Registries <!-- Unedited draft -->